D. K. Murali

-D. K. Murali is the member of 14th Kerala Legislative Assembly.
-He represents Vamanapuram constituency and belongs to Communist Party of India (Marxist).
+Muraleedharan Nair D. K., better known as D. K. Murali is the former member of Kerala Legislative Assembly.
+He represented Vamanapuram constituency and belongs to Communist Party of India (Marxist).
 His entry to politics was through Students Federation of India (SFI).
 He became one of the prominent leaders of CPI(M) in Thiruvananthapuram district.
 He is the district committee member and state council member of All India Lawyers Union.